 Hello, world!
 My name is Devon.
 I’m a writer (of code and words).
-The thing I care most about is unlocking human potential, so I think a lot about incentive design, tools for thought, and cities.
+The thing that matters most to me is unlocking human potential, so I think a lot about incentive design, tools for thought, and cities.

-These days, I am building lending protocols on the blockchain at Bloom and producing a yet-unannounced interview series with computing pioneers.
+These days, I am building lending protocols on the blockchain at Bloom, and I'm also producing and hosting an interview series with computing pioneers called Tools & Craft with some friends at Notion.
 I also bluster on and on write about land use policy.
 Previously, I was Editor in Chief at the Stanford Review, and I was a software engineer at Affirm.

 In my free time, I read weird blogs, take public transit, and train for triathlons.
 I love reasoning about, improving, and designing systems and infrastructure.